Areson/RGBFusion390SetColor/README_EN.md

 ## Dependencies

-This application depends on LedLib2.dlland SelLEDControl.dll, both part of the main [Gigabyte's RGB Fusion] application.
+This application depends on LedLib2.dll and SelLEDControl.dll, both part of the main [Gigabyte's RGB Fusion] application.
 Both are necessary for compilation.

 ## Installation

 This application does not need to be installed.
-You should only copy RGBFusion390SetColor.exeto the [Gigabyte's RGB Fusion Application] folder.
+You should only copy RGBFusion390SetColor.exe to the [Gigabyte's RGB Fusion Application] folder.
 Typically C:\Program Files (x86)\GIGABYTE\RGBFusion.

 ## Commands